"Scheme-theoretic images" of morphisms of stacks: Moduli of finite height -modules and Galois representations

 If $A'$ is any faithfully flat $A$-algebra, set $A'':=A'\otimes_A A'$.
 Then the category of finitely generated projective $A((u))$-modules is canonically equivalent to the category of finitely generated projective $A'((u))$-modules $M'$ which are equipped with an isomorphism which satisfies the usual cocycle condition. \end{rem}

-\begin{proof}[Proof of Theorem~\ref{thm: fpqc locality of projective and locally free}]Since the notion of being \emph{fpqc} locally free of rank~$d$ is \emph{fpqc} local by definition, it suffices to prove statements (1) and (3).
+\begin{proof}[Proof of Theorem~\ref{thm: fpqc locality of projective and locally free}]Since the notion of being \emph{fpqc} locally free of rank~$d$ is \emph{fpqc} local by definition, and the rank of a finitely generated projective module can be computed \emph{fpqc} locally by Lemma~\ref{lem: about locally free implies rank}, it suffices to prove statements (1) and (4).
 The first of these is~\cite[Thm.\ 3.11]{MR2181808}.
 As noted above, it follows from Theorem~\ref{thm:fpqc descent for Tate modules} together with Theorem~\ref{thm: Drinfeld characterisation of projective A((u)) modules}.
 (The fact that the property of an automorphism being topologically nilpotent satisfies descent follows from the compatibility with topologies on $\Hom$-spaces stated in Theorem~\ref{thm:fpqc descent for Tate modules}.)

-For~(3), let $A'$ be a faithfully flat $A$-algebra, and let $L'$ be a projective $A'[[u]]$-module equipped with descent data.
+For~(4), let $A'$ be a faithfully flat $A$-algebra, and let $L'$ be a projective $A'[[u]]$-module equipped with descent data.
 Then $M':=L'\otimes_{A'[[u]]}A'((u))$ is a projective $A'((u))$-module equipped with descent data, and $L'$ is a coprojective lattice in $M'$ by Lemma~\ref{lem: coprojective versus projective} below.
 The short exact sequence of Tate $A'$-modules

 is split, and admits descent data to $A$.
 Thus, by Theorem~\ref{thm:fpqc descent for Tate modules}, we may descend this to a (split) short exact sequence of Tate $A$-modules.
 By~(1) (or, perhaps better, by its proof), the endomorphism $u$ of $M'$ descends to an endomorphism of~$M$, which equips $M$ with the structure of a finitely generated and projective $A((u))$-module.
 Since $u$ preserves the submodule $L'$ of $M'$, it preserves the descended submodule $L$ of $M$.